typohnebild/numpy-vs-mir/README.md

 Furthermore, there is no difference in the single- and the multithreaded runs visible.
 This might be an effect of the relative small array size.
-The steps downwards that are especially visible in the time plots are caused by number of iterations that are need to reach the stop criteria.
+The steps downwards that are especially visible in the time plots are caused by the number of iterations that are needed to reach the stop criteria.
-For example, to solve the 60 &times; 60 problem to needed 5000 Gauss-Seidel iterations, while 65 &times; 65 problem only need 4000 iterations.
+For example, to solve the 60 &times; 60 problem needed 5000 Gauss-Seidel iterations, while 65 &times; 65 problem only needs 4000 iterations.
 This effect occurs in all the recorded samples, so it is plausible that it is caused by numerical peculiarities of the problem.